The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Treatment

-First, especially in acute catarrh, the animal is denied food for 1-2 days, giving unlimited water and small portions of tea.
-In the following days, they decide to give a little oatmeal and minced meat.
+Firstly, especially in acute catarrh, the animal is denied food for 1-2 days, giving unlimited water and small portions of tea.
+In the following days, they are allowed to give a little oat broth and minced meat.
 Milk, sugar, eggs, fat and bones are contraindicated.
 Drug treatment begins with cleansing the gastrointestinal tract.
-For this, they prescribe Castor oil 1-3 tablespoons inside.
+For this they prescribe Castor oil 1-3 tablespoons inside.

 If the inflammation is localized in the large intestine, then a deep enema (water with hydrogen peroxide) is preferable.
-A further treatment plan is built in accordance with differential diagnosis: antibiotic therapy- antibiotics (kanamycin, chloramphenicol) and chemotherapy drugs (biseptol, intestopan).
-If nephritis is detected and leptospirosis is suspected in connection with this, a 4-fold administration of penicillin with streptomycin is prescribed for the treatment of the latter.
+The further treatment plan is developed in accordance with differential diagnosis: antibacterial therapy- antibiotics (kanamycin, chloramphenicol) and chemotherapy drugs (biseptol, intestopan).
+If nephritis is detected and leptospirosis is suspected in this regard, 4-fold administration of penicillin with streptomycin is prescribed to treat the latter.

-In chronic enterocolitis, it is especially important to follow a diet for a long time (1-2 months), to replenish fluid in the body.
-Character drug therapy there should be more of a recovery plan.
+In case of chronic enterocolitis, it is especially important to follow a diet for a long time (1-2 months) and replenish fluid in the body.
+Character drug therapy there must be more of a recovery plan.

 Intestinal coprostasis

-Stopping the movement of feces through the intestines with blockage of its lumen is quite common as a result of feeding dogs with bones and large portions of food.
+Stopping the movement of feces through the intestines with blockage of its lumen occurs quite often as a result of feeding dogs bones and large portions of food.
 But the cause of the disease is not always improper feeding.

-In old males with prostatic hypertrophy, the rectum is compressed by an enlarged gland, which interferes with the passage of feces.
+In older males with prostatic hypertrophy, the rectum is compressed by the enlarged gland, which prevents the passage of feces.
 The diameter of the intestinal lumen may be narrowed due to multiple fractures of the pelvic bones.
 In such patients, the development of coprostasis is avoided by regular administration of laxatives.
 Intestinal constipation can occur after enterotomy, with the formation of a stricture of the intestinal tube as a result of an incorrectly performed surgical suture.

-stale stool dehydrated due to the reabsorption of water by the intestinal wall, compacted, forming a lump, finally clogging the lumen.
+Stale feces dehydrated due to the reabsorption of water by the intestinal wall, compacted, forming a lump that finally clogs the lumen.

 Symptoms

-Mild anxiety of the animal, a slight increase in the volume of the abdomen, frequent straining and unsuccessful attempts to defecate are noted.
-Palpation determines the rigidity of the abdominal wall, in the intestine - an oblong or rounded soft lump, which is crushed with fingers.
+The animal is noted to be slightly restless, a slight increase in the abdomen in volume, frequent straining and unsuccessful attempts to defecate.
+The rigidity of the abdominal wall is determined by palpation; in the intestine there is an elongated or round-shaped soft lump that is crushed with the fingers.

 Diagnosis

-They are set according to the results of an x-ray examination of the intestine with contrast.
+Diagnosed based on the results of an X-ray examination of the intestine with contrast.

-Technique of contrast enterocolonogra-f and i.
-The animal is given inside 100-250 ml of a liquid barium sulfate suspension.
-The tube of the apparatus is centered on the abdomen.
-Pictures are taken in two projections at regular intervals.
+Technique of contrast enterocolonography.
+The animal is given 100-250 ml of liquid barium sulfate suspension orally.
+The tube of the device is centered on the abdominal area.
+Pictures are taken in two projections at certain regulated intervals.
 The duration of gastric emptying is 2 hours.
-The contrast masses are completely in the rectum after 6-8 hours, at the latest after 16 hours.
-On the radiograph, a delay of contrast masses is noted, a round shadow filling the intestinal lumen and containing mainly bones.
+The contrast masses appear completely in the rectum after 6-8 hours, at the latest after 16 hours.
+The X-ray shows a delay in the contrast masses, a round shadow filling the intestinal lumen and containing mainly bones.

 Treatment

 In mild cases, antispasmodics are prescribed and castor and Vaseline oil in a ratio of 1:20.
-In more severe cases under general anesthesia, frequent water enemas are made, and the caked feces are removed with obstetric forceps through the lumen of the anal ring.
+In more severe cases Frequent water enemas are given under general anesthesia, and compacted feces are removed with obstetric forceps through the lumen of the anal ring.

 Histiocytic ulcerative colitis

-A disease, apparently, of an autoimmune nature, in which multiple lesions of the mucous membrane of the large intestine are formed.
-A symptom of this disease is mucous, often mixed with blood and usually liquid feces.
-Unlike many other bowel diseases, this inflammation is difficult to treat, so it is chronic.
-In most cases, German boxers under the age of 2 years are sick.
-There are reports of Afghan hounds and dogs of some other breeds having been ill.
-It is believed that there is a genetic predisposition to the disease, but the autoimmune mechanism of occurrence has not yet been conclusively proven.
+The disease is apparently of an autoimmune nature, in which multiple lesions of the mucous membrane of the large intestine are formed.
+The sign of this disease is mucous, often mixed with blood and usually liquid feces.
+Unlike many other intestinal diseases, this inflammation is difficult to treat and therefore occurs chronically.
+In most cases, German boxers under 2 years of age are affected.
+There are reports of Afghan hounds and some other dog breeds becoming ill.
+It is believed that there is a genetic predisposition to the disease, but the autoimmune mechanism of occurrence has not yet been definitively proven.

 Symptoms

-In sick animals, frequent defecation is noted - 5-6 times a day.
+Sick animals have frequent bowel movements - 5-6 times a day.
 Convulsive tenesmus after defecation is also a symptom of the disease.
-Feces are liquid, slimy or mixed with fresh blood, patches - generally one blood.
-But each dog's symptoms are different.
+The stool is liquid, mucous, or mixed with fresh blood, in patches - generally just blood.
+But the symptoms are different for every dog.
 Some animals sometimes vomit.
-Over time, emaciation and anemia increase.
+Over time, exhaustion and anemia increase.

-Rectal examination shows a thickened mucosa dotted with red dots, contains bleeding areas and flat erosions.
+Rectal examination reveals a thickened mucous membrane, dotted with red dots, containing bleeding areas and flat erosions.
 Histological examination confirms inflammatory changes in the mucous membrane and reveals the accumulation of histiocytes there.
 The duration of the disease also makes one think about the diagnosis of the disease.

 Treatment

-Long-term diet, continuous chemotherapy, and restriction of the animal's movements keep the disease within the normal range.
-The diet involves the inclusion in the diet of products from which little feces are formed, as well as bran.
-Chemotherapy consists of lifelong treatment with low doses of corticosteroid hormones and short courses of sulfasalazopyridazine.
+Long-term diet, continuous chemotherapy and restriction of the animal’s movements keep the disease within normal limits.
+The diet involves the inclusion in the diet of foods from which little feces are formed, as well as bran.
+Chemotherapy consists of lifelong treatment with small doses of corticosteroid hormones and short-term courses of sulfasalazopyridazine.

 Proctitis

-This is a non-specific inflammation of the rectal mucosa associated with inflammation of the anal and circummanal glands, often turning into one another and manifesting the same symptoms.
+This is a nonspecific inflammation of the rectal mucosa, associated with inflammation of the anal and circumferential glands, often transforming into one another and manifesting with the same symptoms.

 Symptoms

-Animals experience pain during defecation, often lick the anus, twist to reach the anus, sit down and rub against the ground - a forced sledding posture.
-On examination, they find purulent discharge from the anus and the formation of para-anal fistulas along the perimeter of the anus, which distinguishes this disease from sinusitis (see below).
+Animals experience pain during defecation, often lick the anus, spin around to reach the anus, sit down and rub against the ground - a forced “sledding” pose.
+On examination they are found to have purulent discharge from the anus and the formation of paranal fistulas around the perimeter of the anus, which distinguishes this disease from sinusitis (see below).

 Treatment

-paranasal sinusitis.
-This is inflammation of the paranal sinuses, associated with a violation of their emptying from the secret.
+Paranal sinusitis.
+This is an inflammation of the paranal sinuses, associated with a violation of their emptying of secretions.

 Symptoms

-The disease is manifested by unexpected squats of the animal and "sledding".
-This is the result of intense itching and pain.
-From friction on the ground, growths form on the pelvic limbs.
-Animals lick the anus, spin in a circle.
+The disease manifests itself in unexpected squats of the animal and “sledding.”
+This is the result of severe itching and pain.
+From friction with the ground, growths form on the pelvic limbs.
+Animals lick the anus and spin in circles.
 Sometimes there is a delay in defecation.

-With the introduction of the index finger into the rectum closer to the anus at the bottom left and right, a hidden expansion of both sinuses is detected.
-Big pressure and index finger on the sinus leads to the release of a fetid green-yellow or brown thick pasty secretion from the excretory duct.
+When the index finger is inserted into the rectum closer to the anus at the lower left and right, a hidden expansion of both sinuses is detected.
+Large pressure and index finger on the sinus leads to the release of a foul-smelling green-yellow or brown thick pasty secretion from the excretory duct.

-The disease can proceed for a long time and eventually passes into the stage of abscessing, when the contents of one of the sinuses break through the tissues to the outside.
-At the same time, a painful hot swelling of a dark cherry color with a softening in the center is formed to the left or right of the anus.
-Later, the skin breaks through and the contents of the abscess flow out.
+The disease can last a long time and over time passes into the abscess stage, when the contents of one of the sinuses break through the tissue to the outside.
+In this case, a painful, hot, dark cherry-colored swelling with softening in the center forms to the left or right of the anus.
+Later, the skin breaks and the contents of the abscess flow out.
 This is repeated many times.

 Treatment.
-In mild cases, the sinuses are emptied weekly with fingers.
-In more severe cases, sinus cavities are washed with Lugol's solution.
-To do this, a milk catheter with a truncated cone is inserted into the excretory duct of the sinus and a solution is fed through it from the syringe.
+In mild cases of the disease, the sinuses are emptied weekly with your fingers.
+In more severe cases, the sinus cavities are washed with Lugol's solution.
+To do this, a milk catheter with a truncated cone is inserted into the sinus excretory duct and a solution is supplied through it from a syringe.

 Formed abscesses are opened.
-With multiple abscess formation, a bilateral resection of the sinuses is performed.
+In case of multiple abscess formation, bilateral sinus resection is performed.

 Operation technique.
-General anesthesia, the position of the animal on the abdomen with an elevated pelvic region.
+General anesthesia, position of the animal on its stomach with the pelvic area elevated.

-A metal bellied probe is inserted into the sinus.
-The tissues are cut in the direction of the probe, stepping back from the inlet by 0.5 cm.
-The apex of the sinus is incised, the mucous membrane is captured with mosquito tweezers.
-The sinus is separated from the surrounding tissues with scissors, the sinus is resected.
-Vessels are ligated and tissues are sutured.
-Similarly, a sinus resection is performed on the other side.
+A metal button probe is inserted into the sinus.
+The tissue is cut in the direction of the probe, 0.5 cm away from the inlet.
+The apex of the sinus is cut and the mucous membrane is grasped with mosquito tweezers.
+The sinus is separated from the surrounding tissues with scissors, and the sinus is resected.
+The vessels are ligated and the tissue is sutured.
+The sinus is resected on the other side in the same way.

-This disease does not directly belong to the number of gastrointestinal pathologies, but, influencing indirectly, causes the appearance of their characteristic symptoms.
+This disease does not directly belong to the group of gastrointestinal pathologies, but, having an indirect effect, causes the appearance of symptoms characteristic of them.
 Occurs in young long-haired dogs, especially poodles

 Symptoms

-The hair around the anus is stuck together with feces.
-As a result, at the time of defecation, animals experience severe pain, often sit down, push, but they cannot recover.
-There are symptoms characteristic of blockage of the intestine: apathy, anorexia, vomiting.
-There is paresis of the anus.
-The skin of the paraanal region becomes inflamed with the formation of abscesses and necrotic areas.
-Perhaps the development of strictures of the rectum.
+The hair around the anus becomes stuck together with feces.
+As a result, at the moment of defecation, animals experience severe pain, often sit down and push, but cannot recover.
+Symptoms characteristic of intestinal blockage appear: apathy, anorexia, vomiting.
+Paresis of the anus occurs.
+The skin of the paranal area becomes inflamed with the formation of abscesses and necrotic areas.
+A rectal stricture may develop.

 Treatment

-Carefully cut off the hair glued with feces.
-The inflamed areas of the skin are treated with a 3% solution of hydrogen peroxide, glucocorticoid and antibiotic ointments are applied externally.
-Rectal anesthetic suppositories are administered.
-Upon restoration of the act of defecation, paresis of the anus passes independently.
-In the presence of strictures, the anus is forcibly expanded with the fingers.
+Carefully trim the hair stuck together with feces.
+Treat inflamed areas of the skin with a 3% solution of hydrogen peroxide, and apply glucocorticoid and antibiotic ointments externally.
+Anesthetic suppositories are administered rectally.
+Once the act of defecation is restored, paresis of the anus goes away on its own.
+If there are strictures, the anus is forcibly dilated with fingers.

 Peritonitis

-This is an inflammation of the peritoneum that occurs when an infection (microbes, viruses, fungi) spreads through the bloodstream or during the transition pathological process from the abdominal organs. how primary disease peritonitis is very rare.
-It proceeds acutely and chronically.
+This is an inflammation of the peritoneum that occurs when an infection (germs, viruses, fungi) spreads through the bloodstream or during the transition pathological process from the abdominal organs.
+How primary disease Peritonitis is very rare.
+It occurs acutely and chronically.

-Acute peritonitis develops on the basis of lesions of the gastrointestinal tract (perforation of the wall by foreign bodies, rupture of the stomach, perforated ulcer), uterus (perforation of the wall with pyometra, placental necrosis, postpartum sepsis), urinary and gall bladders (perforation, rupture of walls -ki), after laparocentesis and laparotomy with insufficient asepsis.
+Acute peritonitis develops due to lesions of the gastrointestinal tract (perforation of the wall by foreign bodies, rupture of the stomach, perforated ulcer), uterus (perforation of the wall with pyometra, placental necrosis, postpartum sepsis), urinary and gall bladders (perforation, rupture of walls -ki), after laparocentesis and laparotomy with insufficient asepsis.

-Chronic peritonitis may persist after an acute process, or may occur immediately as a chronic one, which happens, for example, with tuberculosis or streptotrichosis May have a limited local flow(adhesive peritonitis), for example, in the formation of adhesions after surgery, in violation of intestinal sutures, small perforations of the intestinal wall
+Chronic peritonitis may persist after an acute process, or may arise immediately as a chronic one, which happens, for example, with tuberculosis or streptotrichosis; may have limited local current(adhesive peritonitis), for example, when adhesions form after surgery, when intestinal sutures are broken, small perforations of the intestinal wall

 Symptoms

-Inflammation of the peritoneum is roughly indicated by an increase in the trunk, strenuous walking, a sudden deterioration in the condition in diseases of the abdominal organs.
-Acute peritonitis is a generalized disease that occurs with high temperature and very high leukocytosis (100 thousand cells and more per 1 mm3).
-The abdomen is tucked up, tense and painful.
+Inflammation of the peritoneum is roughly indicated by an enlargement of the torso, strenuous walking, and a sudden deterioration in the condition of diseases of the abdominal organs.
+Acute peritonitis is a generalized disease that occurs with high temperature and very high leukocytosis (100 thousand cells or more per 1 mm3).
+The abdomen is tucked in, tense and painful.

-Urination and defecation are disturbed, often absent.
-Sometimes there is vomiting, tenesmus, rapid breathing, shallow, chest type.
-Sunken eyes, red mucous membranes, capillary filling rate over 2 s.
-The pulse is rapid, small filling, up to threadlike.
-The liquid aspirated during laparocentesis is cloudy, serous, purulent or bloody, containing fibrin flakes.
+Urination and defecation are impaired and often absent.
+Sometimes vomiting, tenesmus, rapid, shallow breathing occur, breast type.
+The eyes are sunken, the mucous membranes are red, the capillary refill rate is over 2 s.
+The pulse is rapid, small in filling, even thread-like.
+The fluid aspirated during laparocentesis is cloudy, serous, purulent or bloody, containing fibrin flakes.

-In chronic peritonitis, all of the above symptoms may not be detected.
-The animal is lethargic, drowsy, the abdomen is somewhat enlarged, sagging.
-Therefore, chronic peritonitis is often diagnosed only with laparotomy (clouding of the peritoneum, thickening, raids, spot bleeding).
+With chronic peritonitis, all of the above signs may not be detected.
+The animal is apathetic, drowsy, the belly is somewhat enlarged and saggy.
+Therefore, chronic peritonitis is often diagnosed only during laparotomy (opacity of the peritoneum, thickening, plaque, pinpoint bleeding).

-But the blood status is indicative for both courses of peritonitis (accelerated ESR, leukocytosis with a hyperregenerative shift of the nucleus to the left until young and young cells appear).
+But the blood status is indicative for both courses of peritonitis (accelerated ESR, leukocytosis with a hyperregenerative shift of the nucleus to the left until the appearance of young and young cells).

 Forecast